Bentonville High School baseball player dies after fall off bluff

-CARROLL COUNTY, Ark. — Bentonville High School student Stephon Dante Gryskiewicz died from severe injuries sustained after he fell from a bluff on Beaver Lake.
+CARROLL COUNTY, Ark. — The Bentonville High School baseball team along with family and friends of Stephon Gryskiewicz are mourning the loss of his life after a tragic fall on Beaver Lake.

+“We're amazed at the lives he's touched.
+So we'll miss him.
+But his legacy will live on through the people he's touched,” said Jan Gryskiewicz, Stephon's mother.

+Stephon Gryskiewicz died less than two weeks before his graduation from Bentonville High School.
+He played baseball and had signed to play with Eastern Oklahoma State College this upcoming school year.

 According to the Carroll County Sheriff's Office, witnesses saw Gryskiewicz fall off of a bluff in the North Dam Site Lake Area near Eureka Springs on May 6.